Calvinverse/service.provisioning.controller/architecture.md

     * `primary` - Flag indicating if the application belongs to the primary cluster.
 If so then it will assume it is part of the active cluster.
 If not then it assumes it is part of the disaster recovery (DR) cluster.
 The primary cluster will send signals to the DR cluster(s)
-    * `primary-cluster-name` - The Consul name of the primary cluster.
-It is assumed that there exists a WAN connection between the two Consul clusters.

 Default parameters